A7medAbdien/Notes/README.md

 __NOTE:__ to get an existing action go for it works and from the debugging icon, edit action

 __Important:__ must create any menuitem that uses an action, after their action.
-So we the `Patients` menuitem will be moved to `patient.xml`, because the execution start in manifest in the data object executing them one by one, so when it executes the `menu.xml` will find a menuitem that has an action that still didn't created, causing an error.
+So the `Patients` menuitem will be moved to `patient.xml`, because the execution start in manifest in the data object, executing them one by one, so when it executes the `menu.xml` will find a menuitem that has an action that still didn't created, causing an error.

 ### 7. security rights

-in custom_addons\hospital\security\ir.model.access.csv
+1. search in the logs for the access rules in custom_addons\hospital\security\ir.model.access.csv

 ```csv
 id,name,model_id:id,group_id:id,perm_read,perm_write,perm_create,perm_unlink
 hospital.access_hospital_patient,access_hospital_patient,hospital.model_hospital_patient,base.group_user,1,1,1,1
 ```

+add access path to the manifest file

 ### 8. set menu icon